N3RDIUM/Everskill/project-log.md

 [n3rdium](https://github.com/n3rdium): Figured out how to authenticate users, added secure user authentication.
 Was inactive for 9 days fsr, regrets it deeply.
 Grinding hard now.
 Also made an owl mascot for the app.

 # 13/05/2024
 [n3rdium](https://github.com/n3rdium): Added a [course template](https://github.com/N3RDIUM/everskill-course-template) and started building the course renderer.
+Also created a quiz renderer.